Floraliu7/Heavy-Light-Chain-Pairing/README.md

 - **Rows** correspond to heavy chain clones
 - **Columns** correspond to light chain clones
-- **Entries** represent inferred pairing strengths between clone pairs
+- **Entries** represent the expression contribution between each heavy chain and light chain

 This matrix is used as input for the downstream SPaCeD analysis pipeline.